 This post outlines typical challenges that many companies experience, and proceeds to review the benefits an MSP can provide to address these challenges, focusing on monitoring and operational engagements.
 In ensuing posts in the series, we will continue this discussion by reviewing benefits an MSP can provide via optimization and transformation engagements, review the indicators customers can use to understand if they are getting the most value from an MSP engagement, and how MSP’s can interpret unspoken signals to understand if they are doing a good job.

-Patrick (Pat) Robinson is a veteran of Citrix Systems, with over 20 years of technology services experience to his name.
+Pat Robinson is a veteran of Citrix Systems, with over 20 years of technology services experience to his name.
 At Citrix, Pat served as Director of Citrix Managed Services, servicing a broad range of customers from SMBs through multi-billion dollar global corporations.
-Pat has designed organizational structures, ITIL processes, and overseen managed services delivery to hundreds of thousands of end-users worldwide.
-At Ferroque Systems, Pat oversees service delivery and helps generate positive outcomes for our customers on each and every engagement.
+Pat has designed organizational structures, ITIL processes, and overseen service delivery to hundreds of thousands of end-users worldwide.
+At Ferroque, Pat oversees service delivery and helps generate positive outcomes for our customers on each and every engagement.